 Established in 1959, today Brisbane Water National Park spans 11,506 hectares.
-It is home to a number of endangered plant and animal species, Aboriginal engraving art sites and a variety of trails, including our nature walk.
+It is home to a number of endangered plant and animal species, Aboriginal engraving art sites and a variety of trails.
 Brisbane Water, one of the main bodies of water in the park, is named in honour of Sir Thomas Brisbane, a Governor of New South Wales between 1920 – 1925.

 We arrive at the car park and pay a small fee, perhaps going towards helping in the preservation of this magnificent park.
-Surrounded by a variety of eucalyptus trees and dense bushland, it certainly feels like a vast national park.
-At one end of the car park begins the trek’s picturesque walk.
+We are surrounded by a variety of eucalyptus trees and dense bushland.
+At the end of the car park begins the trek’s picturesque walk.
 Situated in an elevated position, a lookout encapsulate views of rocky platforms, where you can hear the sound of cascading water, which entices you to venture further along the descending steps to get up close and personal with nature.

 I’m standing on a large rocky ledge, which I feel could resemble the craters on the moon.
 I’m listening to trickling streams while observing the waterfall with its variety of birdlife, stepping stones provide a Blue Wren with a place for a quick rest and a drink, as it flits about.
 This marks the beginning of the path into what seems a calming and relaxing bushland trail.

-In this national park as with many that surround it, one of its significant features is the Hawkesbury sandstone, named after the Hawkesbury River north of Sydney where it is particularly common.
+In this national park as with many that surround it, one of its significant features is the Hawkesbury sandstone (aka Sydney sandstone), named after the Hawkesbury River north of Sydney.
 And on many trails such as this one, the sandstone rock often captures our attention.
-We cross the stepping stones to begin our amble through land punctured by rocky outcrops and eucalypt trees, and we marvel at the interesting rock formations along this track.
+We cross the stepping stones to begin our amble through land punctured by rocky outcrops and eucalypt trees, we marvel at the interesting rock formations along this track.

 As we traverse a wooden bridge, I glance above at the forest canopy and at the creek below.
 I’m admiring through the speckled sunlight the technicolour that surrounds.
-It feels a magical spot.
 The autumn red leaves that are falling and somersaulting to the ground – have put me into a trance.
 Until I hear a scuffling noise, I see my nephew who is behind us battling with a leech!
 Our first encounter with the little critters on this trail!

 My husband turns around to see the wiggling leech pierced between my nephew’s fingers and praises him on his skill in being able to catch them.
 Not realizing that the leech had made an attack, and was prised off his leg rather than as a matter of choice to catch it from the bushland and investigate it.
 With a frantic extraction – the leech is catapulted safely into a faraway land.
 Laughing, my nephew reassures my husband that he won’t be going out of his way to catch them.